Camera

 • H (int) – image height

-• fovy (int, optional) – camera field of view in degree along y-axis.
+• fovy (float, optional) – camera field of view in degree along y-axis.
 Defaults to 60.

 • near (float, optional) – near clip plane.
 Defaults to 0.01.